AndrewGodwin86/nexus-graphql-server/README.md

 KA_CLIENT_ID="YourClientID"
 KA_CLIENT_KEY="YourClientKey"
 ```
-You can request your client ID and client key from Knowledge-Architecture.
+You can request your client ID and client key from [Knowledge Architecture](mailto:support@knowledge-architecture.com).

 ### Start the Server
 Run the start script